vaishnavipb/WWCodePython/README.md

 Day 9: Write a program to check if a number is even or odd.

 Day 10: Write a program to remove duplicates from a list.

+Day 11: Write a program to print the multiplication table of a given number.